ootri/unifi_rule_management_homeassistant/README.md

-# UniFi firewall/traffic rule management for Home Assistant
+# UniFi firewall/traffic rules for Home Assistant

 ## About this repo